Strategic Planning Committee Home

 Strategic Priority Drafts

 The following are drafts of strategic pirorities with high-level goals and objectives.
-Note that we will be posting additional drafts as they become available.
-You are welcome to provide feedtack to the task force chair or to anyone on the Strategic Planning Committee (send us email via the "Leave Feedback" page on this site).
+You are encouraged to provide feedtack to the Strategic Planning Committee (send us email via the "Leave Feedback" page on this site).
 In addition, we will have a series of town hall meetings in October to gather feedback on these drafts.
 The details of Town Hall Meetings are all posted on our calendar.